 But before either side takes drastic action, such as terminating a lease, abandoning the premises, or initiating litigation, landlords and tenants should openly discuss the issues.
 If each side understands the other’s needs, there may be a way to salvage the tenancy and preserve the landlord-tenant relationship.
 Here are the top things commercial landlords and tenants suffering financial impacts related to COVID-19 should consider:

 - Can the Tenant Abate Rent?
 Tenants also will want to see if the lease allows rent abatement, and under what circumstances.
-Often abatement is permitted only where there has been physical damage to the premises, or a hazardous substance condition has arisen.
+Often abatement is permitted only where there has been physical damage to the premises, such as a fire, or a hazardous substance condition has arisen.
 Leases do not typically allow rent abatement for financial distress caused by an unforeseen viral pandemic.

 - What About Force Majeure?
 Much has been written about force majeure lately.
 Creative arguments notwithstanding, most force majeure clauses are not helpful.
 They often do not specifically reference pandemics as a justification for delaying performance, and even if some useful language exists, it may not apply to the payment of rent.
 Tenants similarly might seek refuge in California Civil Code section 1511, the statutory force majeure provision.
 But here again, applicability in a pandemic is far from clear.
 Much will turn on the specific facts and circumstances of the lease in question.

 - Are There Other Legal Defenses to Ease Rent Payments?
 Tenants also should investigate the legal doctrines of impossibility and commercial frustration.
 In California, commercial frustration is interpreted more liberally than in other states, so tenants will want to explore that issue thoroughly with their legal counsel.
-Under some circumstances, it may give tenants some basis for temporary relief.
+Case law exists that could prove helpful.
+Under some circumstances it may give tenants a basis for relief, possibly even termination of the lease.

 - Should the Parties Modify the Lease?
 The parties generally should at least attempt to modify their lease terms.
 If a tenant claims it is unable to meet its rent obligations due to financial impacts related to COVID-19, it should be prepared to demonstrate those impacts to the landlord.
 And the landlord should insist on some evidence substantiating the impacts to the tenant.
 In many cases, the landlord is probably better off trying to modify the lease because the landlord’s hands are somewhat tied.
-With courts closed, or functioning in only a limited capacity, there is little opportunity, at least in the short term, to pursue legal remedies against a defaulting tenant, including eviction.
+With courts functioning only in a limited capacity, there is little opportunity, at least in the short term, to pursue legal remedies against a defaulting tenant.
 And once access to the courts resumes, landlords may experience significant delays in their matters as courts struggle with the backlog of cases.
-Uncompromising landlords also may find an unsympathetic judiciary, and juries may not look kindly on them if they have not tried to resolve the issues with their tenants (many leases contain jury trial waivers, but such waivers on not enforceable in California).
-Tenants, too, need to realize that landlords might be in a difficult financial situation and have little flexibility to deal with them on rent.
+Landlords unwilling to compromise also may find an unsympathetic judiciary, and juries may not look kindly on them if they have not tried to resolve the issues with their tenants (leases may contain jury trial waivers, but such waivers are not enforceable in California).
+Tenants need to realize that landlords might be in a difficult financial situation and have little flexibility to deal with them on rent.
 Landlords must pay bills too.
-Many landlords have substantial debt obligations and may not able to work with their lender to defer loan payments.
+Many landlords have substantial debt obligations and may not able to work with their lenders to defer loan payments.
 They rely on rental income and without it might be at risk of defaulting on their loans and losing their property to foreclosure.
-If the parties can reach agreement, an amendment to the lease, even a simple 30-day abatement of rent, should be in writing.
-Each party should consult legal counsel to ensure the modifications are properly documented to avoid any future disputes.
+If the parties can reach agreement, an amendment to the lease, even a simple 30-day abatement of rent, should be put in writing.
+Each party should consult legal counsel to ensure the modifications are properly documented to help avoid any future disputes.

-- Can the Tenant Be Evicted for Failing to Pay Rent?
+- Can the Tenant Be Evicted if it Stops Paying Rent?
 In short, yes, but probably not right away.
-In addition to court closures, which hampers eviction proceedings, many local jurisdictions, such as the City of San Diego, have adopted emergency ordinances that prohibit evictions of commercial tenants due to an inability to pay rent because of COVID-19.
-Tenants who can show a substantial business loss related to COVID-19 may be able to defer rent for a short period and be relieved of the threat of immediate eviction.
+In addition to limited access to courts and delays in eviction proceedings, many local jurisdictions, such as the City of San Diego, have adopted emergency ordinances that temporarily prohibit evictions of commercial tenants due to an inability to pay rent because of COVID-19.
+Tenants who can show a substantial business loss related to COVID-19 may be able to defer rent for a brief period and be relieved of the threat of immediate eviction.
 Even though these ordinances may soon expire, they might also be extended while the economy gradually reopens.
-For example, the City of San Diego’s eviction ordinance was recently extended to June 30, 2020.
-It is also important for tenants to note that these programs typically provide only for a deferral of rent, not an abatement, or forgiveness of rent.
+For example, the City of San Diego’s eviction ordinance was recently extended to September 30, 2020.
+It is also important for tenants to note that these programs typically provide only for a deferral of rent, not an abatement, or forgiveness, of rent.
 Ultimately, the tenant will have to pay all unpaid rent or face eviction once the moratorium is lifted.
-In the meantime, a new bill, SB 939 (Wiener), is working its way through the California legislature.
-As currently drafted, the bill would prohibit landlords from terminating a commercial tenancy or seeking to evict a tenant of commercial property during the pendency of the state of emergency proclaimed by the Governor on March 4, 2020, related to COVID-19.
-Any such eviction would be deemed void and any harassment or retaliation against a tenant would be punishable by $2,000 fine.
-This bill is, not surprisingly, controversial, and it is unclear whether it will pass.
-Still, landlords and tenants alike should keep a close eye on its progress.

 These are difficult and unprecedented times.
 Many of the claims made and arguments offered by both landlords and tenants have not been tested in court and likely will not be tested for quite some time.
 In the meantime, landlords and tenants should take a hard look at their relationship and try to preserve it, if possible.
-Other options may not serve either party well in the long run.
+Other options may not serve either party well overall.

 The attorneys at Higgs Fletcher & Mack are here to help both tenants and landlords adjust their leases while they navigate the COVID-19 pandemic.
 Please contact us for further guidance.